Should smoking be restricted at the workplace?

 Generally speaking, what do the regulations say?

-Some jurisdictions have banned smoking from the building entirely while others have restricted smoking to specific rooms or areas.
+Some jurisdictions have banned smoking and vaping from the building entirely while others have restricted smoking to specific rooms or areas.
 In some cases, smoking is restricted in public buildings (including provincial government offices) but the restriction does not apply to other workplaces.
 Where smoking is permitted in a specific room or area, these areas must meet certain criteria in terms of the uses of the room and ventilation.

 Where smoking is not permitted in the workplace, it is often restricted from any area that is considered a work space.
 A "work space" may mean any indoor or other enclosed space in which employees perform the duties of their employment, and includes any adjacent corridor, lobby, stairwell, elevator, cafeteria, washroom or other common area frequented by such employees while they are at work.
 In some workplaces, this ban has been extended to include company vehicles as well.

 Public entertainment facilities (such as restaurants, bars and games rooms) and other establishments (such as long-term residential facilities including extended care facilities and prisons) present a unique situation.
 Debate has centered on two main concerns: on one hand these places are public spaces or they are considered a residence where smoking has traditionally been permitted, but on the other hand it is a workplace and the rights of the employees need to be considered.
-Again, local provincial or municipal regulations should be consulted to determine what the law is for your area or situation.
+Again, provincial or municipal regulations should be consulted to determine what the law is for your area or situation.

 What options are available when setting a workplace policy?